…it is a tale

 It’s meaningless, isn’t it?
 Just as meaningless and as stupid as some companies’ business blogs.

-So, please stop.
+Please stop.
 You know who you are.
 There’s enough harm in the world already.
-We don’t need this crap, we need honest, plain speaking and openness.
+The world doesn’t need any more bullshit.
+We need honest, plain speaking and openness.

 Take advice from Rework: